cryologger/ice-tracking-beacon/Archive/v1.0/README.md

 ## Results

 As of December 2020, 5 of 6 Cryologger beacons have been lost due to iceberg break-up or deterioration.
 The single remaining operational beacon was disloged from its iceberg and is currently transmitting its location from shore.
-Combined, the six Cryologgers have transmitted more than 54,000 GPS positions via the Iridium satellite network and have achieved an average lifespan of 564 days.
+Combined, the six Cryologgers have transmitted more than 54,000 GPS positions via the Iridium satellite network and have achieved a lifespan ranging from 310 to 841 days.

 <p align="center"><img src="https://github.com/adamgarbo/Cryologger_Iceberg_Tracking_Beacon/blob/master/Archive/v1.0/Images/2018_trajectories.png" width="480"></p>
 <p align="center"><b>Figure 5.</b> Cryologger trajectories between September 2018 and December 2020.</p>